neopragma/cobol-unit-test/README.md

 * fix parsing of multiline SELECT statements without FILE STATUS from mmitch.
 * Fixed error caused by END-EXEC not being on position 7, in tested program source.
 * Fixed errors in verify mock call.
+* Fixed call handling, so a call will terminate at other COBOL reserved words, and not just . or END-CALL.
+* Fixed token gathering, so it will correctly pick up tokens like: "Hello 'World'".

 ### Other fixes:
 * Fixed a lot of warnings and performance issues with the z/OS COBOL compiler.